 Variety of Devices Needs

 The organization prides itself on providing programs for people of all ages, from toddlers to seniors–so it’s no surprise that device needs vary.
 Staff use mobile devices for record keeping, while teachers have laptops. iPads are available in Pre-K to 3rd-grade classrooms, and 4th graders and up are assigned Chromebooks.
 Various technology needs resulted in the need for a flexible solution to store, charge and lock many device types.

 Smaller Class Sizes

-Because class sizes are small with a max of 8 students per classroom, selecting compact charging and disinfection solutions was key.
+Because class sizes are small with a max of 8 students per classroom, selecting compact charging solutions was key.
 Products that are easily accessible and fit well in the daily routine for both staff and students were an essential requirement.

 Wall-Mountable Carrier Charging Stations